ga4gh-beacon/beacon-schema-2/docs/index.md

-# Welcome to the Beacon v2
+# Welcome to the Beacon v2 Documentation

 !!!
 Important "Under Development"